Emorque/EcoEnsemble/README.md

 # EcoEnsemble
-Website initially created when I was a student in [CodePath's 101 Web Development Course.](https://www.codepath.org/courses/web-development)
+Website initially created when I was a Tech Fellow in [CodePath's 101 Web Development Course.](https://www.codepath.org/courses/web-development)

 I revisited the old site and decided to update it with a cleaner look, something I had wanted to do at the end of the course.